Ways of Earning Credit

 For full-time matriculated students, satisfactory progress toward a degree is defined as successful completion of 24 credits applicable to that degree program during an academic year.
-This should include registration for at least 12 credits per semester and successful completion of at least nine credits per semester.
+This should include registration for at least 12 credits per semester.
 Completion is defined as the receipt of a final letter grade (A+ to F), but not the receipt of a Withdrawal (W), Did Not Attend (DNA), or an Incomplete (INC).
 Successful completion is defined as the receipt of a passing letter grade (A+ to D-).

 Students are required to maintain a minimum cumulative grade point average in accordance with the following scale: